Olympic athletes promised legal support if they protest

 The IOC erred by trying to regulate the place where a protest might take place instead of the statement’s content, Schwab said, adding athletes’ freedom of expression in Olympic venues “should be respected, protected and indeed promoted.”

-There are three levels of disciplinary action for athletes breaching Rule 50: from the IOC, their sport’s governing body, and their national Olympic committee.
+Athletes breaching Rule 50 can be sanctioned by three bodies: the IOC, their sport’s governing body, and their national Olympic committee (NOC).

-However, the leaders of two of the biggest Olympic bodies — World Athletics president Sebastian Coe and FIFA president Gianni Infantino — have publicly opposed punishing their athletes for social justice statements.
+Leaders of two of the biggest Olympic bodies — World Athletics president Sebastian Coe and FIFA president Gianni Infantino — have publicly opposed punishing their athletes for social justice statements.
 Coe gave his annual award last December to Smith, Carlos and the other sprinter on the 200-meter podium in Mexico City, Peter Norman of Australia.

-The U.S. Olympic and Paralympic Committee inducted Smith and Carlos into its Hall of Fame in 2019.
-It pledged in December not to take action against athletes protesting at their Olympic trials for Tokyo.
+In the past, the NOCs have played a major role in sanctioning athletes who run afoul of Olympic rules.
+But with the USOPC taking itself out of that role, Schwab noted “there is enormous confusion over responsibility to sanction.”

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports